Vaibhav8855/DEVOPS/README.md

-brief introduction about devops topics and tools.
+Brief introduction about devops topics and tools.